BA, MA, PGCE

 There are, delightfully, no boundaries.
 The subject inevitably rears its ugly head towards almost all facets of academia – art, religion, health, music, science, language, mathematics, the list goes on.
 My specialism and interest stems towards four fields - philosophy of religion (does God exist), existentialism (God doesn't exist), moral philosophy (what's right and wrong), and to a degree, epistemology (how can we be sure of anything).
 It is, admittedly, a messy collage of ifs and buts.
 And if we can never be 100% sure of anything, then what's even the point?
 There are some philosophers who believe their beliefs are justified with enough certainty to constitute some form of knowledge.
 I know, its all dubious.

-However, if there is something responsible for us, then that too would require an explanation (this is challenged in what's known as the cosmological argument.
-It argues that God is uncaused and eternal).
-For me, something uncaused doesn’t quite cut the mustard.
-And if something or someone did create us, the universe can be pretty selfish.
-My take on the Problem of Evil explores the issue at large.
+However, the more I think about the universe, the more I recognise how arbitrary and selfish it can be.
+If someone did created us, they certainly have a lot of explaining to do!
+My take on the Problem of Evil explores this issue at large.
 Richard Dawkins thinks there most certainly is no God and informs us that “the universe that we observe has precisely the properties we should expect if there is, at bottom, no design, no purpose, no evil, no good, nothing but pitiless indifference".
-It can't be denied that bad things happen to good people and good things happen to bad people, randomly.
+It can't be denied that bad things happen to good people and good things happen to bad people, all the time.

 Science cunningly cuts deep into philosophy and lets it bleed dry.
 Apparently it’s our first port of call into understanding anything.
 Therefore it isn’t surprising I have been swept under its spell, simply because it informs us of so much.
 Evolution explains a great deal.
 However, many of us still refuse to believe it, despite the overwhelming evidence.
 For those of you confused about it all, check out my article on Why Evolution is a Fact.